 A trip to Mont Saint Michel should take approximately 3-4 hours from Paris.
 You have three options to get there.

-- Train – Since Mont Saint Michel is an island you will first need to find your way to Rennes and then head to the abbey.
-The train goes from Gare’ Montparnasse to Renne.
-From there hop on the bus that takes you to the mainland.
-You can either walk across the 900m Pont Passerelle or take the shuttle for €2.
+- Train – Since Mont-Saint-Michel is an island, you will first need to find your way to Rennes and then head to the abbey.
+Visit the Gare Montparnasse train station in Paris and take the train to Rennes.
+From there, hop on the bus that takes you to the mainland.
+You can either walk across the 900 m Pont Passerelle or take a shuttle.

 See Related: Best Travel Drones

-Domaine de Chantilly
+4. Domaine de Chantilly